 In that awfully slow car tango home, mind diverts to everyone calling everyone else “Boss” at some time.
 I called the Hardware Office guy “Boss”.
 In those minutes of life he is my Boss as only he can give me what I need.
 My landscape job fate is in his hands.
 “Boss” fits.
 The Boys in the Yard calling me ‘Boss”?
 That fits as they are supplying me.
 I own the Goods, therefore am “Boss”.
 Speaking life in Malaysia is wound in Boss word.

 There is always a context to call someone Boss.
 Floor sweeper and Rubbish bin emptier is still a “Boss”.
 They are in charge of what they do.
 Is good, no harm done, so to speak.
 A measure of respect happens from both directions of the employment ladder.
 I like this use of “Boss” in Malaysia.
 It is accidental Socialism at it’s best.

 There is still the other side of “Boss” in more traditional terms Boss.
 You know, those that own or Run whatever enterprise you are working in.
 The Real Boss.
 Here in Kuala Lumpur there are some seriously Bully Bosses that run with fear as their best management tool.
-In some ways it feels that I have been time warped to the early 1980’s in Australia.
+In some ways it feels that I have been time warped to the early 1980’s Australia.
 Have met the exact opposite Bosses here as well.
 Humble, friendly, open and smart they are.
 Balances the Boss ledger enough.

 The following describes seven Boss types encountered.
 My terminology has been applied and the list is by no means exhaustive.